The 2021 First Step Summer program will be virtual. Applications are due May 21, 2021.

 - Overnight preview day is when seniors come to campus, interact with college students, (talk with admissions), stay on campus with a current student, attend college classes and get immersed in the St. Kate’s community, including attending evening programs at the University.

 - This spot is guaranteed if the pandemic shifts and we are able to host in person large programs.

 A Free College Immersion Experience

 Preparing young women of color and/or Indigenous women for higher education, the First Step Summer Institute is a free and unique college immersion experience on our St. Paul campus.

-In this 4-day residential program, students gain a deeper sense of commitment to pursue higher education, a strong network of diverse, college-bound friends, a sense of support and encouragement from St. Kate's staff, faculty and students, more perspective on college living, and ultimately, increased self-esteem about their capacity to apply to and thrive in college.
+Students in the program gain a deeper sense of commitment to pursue higher education, a strong network of diverse, college-bound friends, a sense of support and encouragement from St. Kate's staff, faculty and students, more perspective on college living, and ultimately, increased self-esteem about their capacity to apply to and thrive in college.

 - Gain access to college professors and students who are willing to help you get to college.